iforce2d/inavFollowme/README.md

 The yaw range of the gimbal being -180 to 180 degrees, means that when the desired yaw angle of the gimbal crosses from the very low end to the high end, the gimbal will turn almost a full revolution.
 This can happen when the tag goes around directly behind the quad.
 On a gimbal with unlimited yaw rotation and a quad with retractable landing gear this would not be a problem, but most affordable gimbals do not have unlimited yaw rotation.
 However, since the quad also turns to face the tag, this situation should not arise often.

 Since the purpose of a camera gimbal is to smooth out sudden movements, it is rather sluggish to respond to change of pitch or yaw instructions.
 For a STorM32 controller you can improve this somewhat by increasing the "Rc Pitch Speed Limit" and "Pitch Pan" values (and same for yaw, see above example), but the yaw movement will most likely still be quite sluggish to respond when the quads adjusts its heading.
 The reason for this is that when the quad changes its heading, the 'local' yaw heading needed for the gimbal changes too.
 But until the MSP message comes through the new angle is not known, so there will always be a delay.
 (Side note, this problem would also be solved by an unlimited yaw gimbal, because then the pan mode could be set to 'hold hold hold'.)

+You may find that the resulting angle of the gimbal is a bit off.
+If you are using a STorM32 gimbal controller you can trim the RC inputs with the gimbal configuration program.
+You can also modify the trim values used in the setPitch() and setYaw() functions (in gimbal.h of FollowMeController).

 **About barometric altitude measurements**
 Altitude values for the tag and the quad are found by measuring air pressure.
 Please keep in mind that this is a pretty rough measurement and is a bit slow to react to changes in altitude sometimes.
 The relative altitude targets mentioned above are not really intended to handle quick changes in height like walking up a flight of stairs (although that might work out ok).
 They are more intended for gradual changes like walking over uneven ground, or a gradually sloping hill.